 Though the altitude can be a challenge, the trail’s short length allows enough time to take breaks and acclimatize.
 It’s also an excellent opportunity to spot rare Andean Condors soaring in the sky.

-You can safely complete this trail in a day, making it favorable for those seeking a unique, relatively relaxed outdoor adventure amid ancient natural art galleries.
+You can safely complete this trail in a day, making it favourable for those seeking a unique, relatively relaxed outdoor adventure amid ancient natural art galleries.
+Both deserts are among most unique hikes in Colombia.

 For those seeking extreme adventure, Pico Cristobal Colon, situated in Sierra Nevada de Santa Marta, is the ultimate challenge.
 As Colombia’s tallest peak, this strenuous hike takes you through dense jungles, indigenous tribes, and ultimately, a snowy peak.
 Hikers require a local guide, good physical fitness, and at least six days to undertake this off-the-beaten-path adventure.